Psmths/windows-forensic-artifacts/network/evtx-8003-wlan-disconnect.md

 | EventData/SSID                        | The SSID of the network that was connected to |
 | EventData/Reason              | Provides the reason this network was disconnected from |

-Together with the event [Microsoft-Windows-WLAN-AutoConfig/Operational/8001: Successfully Connected to a Wireless Network](network/evtx-8001-wlan-connect), this can be used to determine a timestan during which a system was connected to a wireless area network.
+Together with the event [Microsoft-Windows-WLAN-AutoConfig/Operational/8001: Successfully Connected to a Wireless Network](network/evtx-8001-wlan-connect), this can be used to determine a timespan during which a system was connected to a wireless area network.

 ## Example
 ```